Iredell County Crime Watch: (felonies, DWIs), Feb. 10-16

 Cliff Few Jr., 37, of Pikesville, Maryland, manufacture/possess weapon of mass death/destruction, $2,500 bond, Mooresville Police Department.

-Eric Boyd Wilson, 44, of Yellowstone Lane, Statesville, possess methamphetamine, $5,000 bond, Iredell County Sheriff’s Office.
+Eric Boyd Wilson, 44, of Yellowstone Lane, Statesville, possess methamphetamine and possession of a firearm by a convicted felon, $5,000 bond, Iredell County Sheriff’s Office.

 Steven Allen Breeden, 35, of Pounders Ridge Lane, Statesville, possess methamphetamine, $2,500 bond, Iredell County Sheriff’s Office.